Home > Cupcakes > Small Batch Peanut Butter Cupcakes

 How To Make Peanut Butter Cupcakes

 1. Add the flour, sugar, peanut butter powder, baking powder, and salt to a mixing bowl.
-I use my 3-quart mixing bowl with my stand mixer since this is a small batch batter.
+I use my 3-quart mixing bowl with my stand mixer since this is a small batch of batter.
 This will mix the batter more efficiently.

 2. Add the butter cubes to the dry ingredients.
 This method is called reverse mixing.
 The butter coats the flour and reduces gluten development, resulting in a super light cupcake crumb.